 - Teaching Arrangements

-Two 1:50-minute lectures per week (includes practical workshops and group work)
+Two 2-hour lectures per week (includes practical workshops and group work).

 Readings are prescribed as required.